gerald1248/operator-antipattern-slides/slides/slides.md

 # {bgcss=sg10}
 <img src="assets/img/operator-benefits.png"/>

-<aside class="notes">We have the 'complex stateful applications' in bold, also the complementary pairing of controller and API extension.</aside>
+<aside class="notes">We have the 'complex stateful applications' in bold, also the complementary pairing of controller and API extension.
+Intriguingly the automation of common tasks was central here but far from the norm in practice.</aside>

 # Great expectations ① {bgcss=sg10 .with-links}
 Operators promised to solve the problem of stateful applications on Kubernetes.